I3N0dWZm/I3N0dWZm.github.io/PDF/FOPN_foweb_Printer_Privilege_Escalation.md

 Filter/FOPN_foweb/V 1
 ```

-This type of encryption requires a addon to most pdf viewers which connects to the internet to review how and what privilages you have to the pdf file.
+This type of encryption requires an addon to most pdf viewers which connects to the internet to send a response of what privileges are allowed to the pdf file.

 Im only testing with the example document PDF, but I could quickly see that a man in the middle attack was the best way foward to increase privileges on the printer rights to print to pdf thereby removing any encryption.

-monitoring the request response information in burp suite, i could see the majority of parameters were being parroted back from request too response, the only fields of real interest was the "Code=" and the Perms=, as these were not in the request but were in the reponse, it also appeared to remain the same for this file over multiple requests/reponses.
+Monitoring the request/response information in burp suite, i could see the majority of parameters were being parroted back from request -> response, the only parameters of real interest was the "Code" and the Perms, as these were not in the request but were in the reponse, it also appeared to remain the same for this pdf over multiple requests/reponses.

 "code" must be used to decrypt the pdf in some way and perms must be a permission level.